 Most apt for us is ‘Bring On Another Thousand’ – BOAT!

 Occasionally we’re contacted by a blog reader asking us how much it costs to live aboard a narrowboat.
-With the upsurge in popularity of Inland Waterways stories and documentaries in UK and abroad, people often ask “Is it cheap to live on a narrowboat?“
+With the upsurge in the popularity of Inland Waterways stories and documentaries in the UK and abroad, people often ask “Is it cheap to live on a narrowboat?“

-Well having done so for over seven years (as well as two six-month trips in 2009 and 2010), whilst trying to budget sensibly, we feel we can give a fairly good overview of some of the costs involved.
+Well having done so for over seven years (as well as two six-month trips in 2009 and 2010), whilst trying to budget sensibly, we feel we can give a reasonably good overview of some of the costs involved.

 Regular and Expected Costs

-It’s worth noting initially, we have no ‘home’ mooring.
+It’s worth noting that we have no ‘home’ mooring.
 We’re continuous cruisers.
-It’s really not rocket science and should be easy to comply.
+It’s not rocket science and should be easy to comply.
 Movement of just 20 miles a year is the minimum requirement., and you must cruise within the ‘British Waterways Act 1955’.
 For full terms and conditions visit this link, Schedule 2.

-To keep a narrowboat on the Inland Waterways you must pay an annual fee for a Canal and River Trust (C&RT) licence.
-This entitles you to cruise the 2,000 miles of waterways owned and run by CRT.
+To keep a narrowboat on the Inland Waterways, you must pay an annual fee for a Canal and River Trust (C&RT) licence.
+This licence entitles you to cruise the 2,000 miles of waterways owned and run by CRT.